JVHallam/kata_gatsby/markdown_site/3_node_api.md

         {
             return (
                 <div>
-                    This is my dumb page
+                    This is my sick template
                 </div>
             );
         }
         ```

     * Render it from gatsby-node.js
+        * This needs to be more indepth about adding stuff
     ```js
     const path = require(`path`)
     exports.createPages = async ({ graphql, actions }) => {